cdsl-research/roll-update/README.md

 ```

 #### 2. Replicas, maxSurge and maxUnavaliable inquiry <br />
-After deleting the existing pods and deployments, the code will then request the user to input the desired value for the 3 values stated. in the main function of the rolling update code, the following part of the code is the syntax for the stated function;
+After deleting the existing pods and deployments, the code will then request the user to input the desired value for the 3 values stated. in the main function of the rolling update code, the following part of the code is the syntax for the stated function:
 ```
     replicas = int(input("Enter the number of replicas: "))
     max_surge = int(input("Enter the maxSurge value: "))